centreon/centreon-documentation/versioned_docs/version-22.04/administration/secure-platform.md

 +LoadModule mpm_event_module modules/mod_mpm_event.so
 ```

-5. Restart the Apache process to take in account the new configuration:
+5. Restart the Apache process to take into account the new configuration:

 ```shell
 systemctl restart apache2